ros2/ros2_documentation/source/Installation/Dashing/Windows-Install-Binary.rst

 RTI Connext
 ~~~~~~~~~~~

-To use RTI Connext (available as of ROS 2 Bouncy) you will need to have obtained a license from RTI.
+To use RTI Connext you will need to have obtained a license from RTI.

 You can install the Windows package of Connext version 5.3.1 provided by RTI from their `downloads page <https://www.rti.com/downloads>`__.